Boomers' 'stuff avalanche' creates headache for younger generations

 Preparing for an ‘avalanche’ of Baby Boomer belongings

-Emily Stewart, senior correspondent at Business Insider, recently coined this phenomenon the “boomer stuff avalanche,” and joined Daybreak via Zoom to chat about the challenges facing younger generations.
+Emily Stewart, senior correspondent at Business Insider, recently coined this phenomenon the “boomer stuff avalanche,” and joined News 8’s “Daybreak” via videoconference to chat about the challenges facing younger generations.

 “Boomers are a material generation,” Stewart said.
 “They came of age during a time of economic prosperity.
 Their prime years were in the ’80s, when the mantra was ‘He with the most stuff when he dies wins.’
 Now, they have a lot of stuff.”